 Check the wheel and tires

 The tires on your boat trailer should be in proper condition.
-This is in regards to pressure and grip.
-The tires should be properly inflated in order to support the boat’s weight.
+This is regarding pressure and grip.
+The tires should be properly inflated to support the ship weight.
 An improperly inflated tire may blow up while in transit and can lead to a fatal accident.
-The pressure should not be too high nor too low.
+The pressure should not be too high or too low.
 Allow room for expansion.
-Worn out tires with a loose grip on the road are also advised against.
-Reason being, dry rot weakens the tire exposing it to the risk of tearing out during transport.
-Also, make sure you have a spare tire for your boat trailer.
+Worn-out tires with a loose grip on the road are also advised against.
+The reason is, that dry rot weakens the tire exposing it to the risk of tearing out during transport.
+Also, make sure you have a spare tire for your craft trailer.
 Accidents happen all the time.
 It’s best to stay prepared.
 Inspect the wheels too, ensuring the bearings are properly greased and bolts tightened.

 Get the boat load-ready

-Contrary to popular belief, boats are best transported as they are.
-One may argue that the boat needs to be covered to protect it from dust and potential damage.
+Contrary to popular belief, crafts are best transported as they are.
+One may argue that the ship needs to be covered to protect it from dust and potential damage.
 However, strong winds in most cases rip the covers, making it flap against the boat and especially the windshield causing scuff marks.

 Secure the boat to the trailer

-Lastly, load the boat onto the trailer and ensure all fasteners are in place to avoid any cases of the boat rolling off.
-Although the driver will double check this process, it’s best you make it a habit of doing so yourself.
+Lastly, load the boat onto the trailer and ensure all fasteners are in place to avoid any cases of the craft rolling off.
+Although the driver will double-check this process, it’s best you make it a habit of doing so yourself.